Julian22222/PRACTICE/Notes/Notes5.md

     });

- // 🍪 STORE BOTH IN HTTPONLY COOKIES
+ // 🍪 STORE BOTH IN HTTPONLY COOKIES //OR can return access and refresh tokens back to Next.js and set Cookies in Front-end browser
     res.cookie('access_token', accessToken, {
       httpOnly: true,
       secure: false, // true in production (HTTPS)